GagandeepSingh20/Proxy_Web_Server/README.md

 ---

-## 🔧 How It Works
+## How It Works

-1. **Client Connection:** The server listens on the specified port and accepts multiple client connections concurrently using threads.
-2. **Request Parsing:** Incoming HTTP requests are parsed to extract the target server and resource.
+1. Client sends an HTTP GET request to the proxy server.
+2. Proxy checks the cache:
+   - If present: sends cached response.
-3. **Forwarding & Response:** The proxy forwards the request to the destination server and relays the response back to the client.
+   - If not: forwards the request to the original server, caches the response, and returns it to the client.
-4. **LRU Caching:** Frequently accessed responses are stored in memory using an LRU caching mechanism.
-Cached responses are served instantly if available.
-5. **Thread Synchronization:** Semaphores manage concurrent access to shared data structures, ensuring thread safety and preventing race conditions.

----

-## 🚀 Future Enhancements

-* 🔐 Add support for **HTTPS** using the CONNECT method.
-* 📁 Implement **persistent disk-based caching** for long-term storage.
-* 📊 Add detailed **logging and monitoring** features.
-* 🧪 Include **automated unit testing** and performance benchmarking.
-* ⚙️ Add configuration options (e.g., cache size, logging level) via command-line or config files.

----

-## 📝 License

-This project is licensed under the **MIT License** – you are free to use, modify, and distribute it.
+3. Handles multiple clients simultaneously using multi-threading.
+4. Uses semaphores to ensure mutual exclusion when accessing or modifying shared resources like the cache.

 ---